Plenituz/csharp-run-python/README.md

 Usage :
-event thought PythonRunner is not thread blocking, it is not meant to be used to launch several python process at the same time.
+even thought PythonRunner is not thread blocking, it is not meant to be used to launch several python process at the same time.
-If you want to run several python scripts at once you have to create several PythonRunner object.
+If you want to run several python scripts at once you have to create several PythonRunner objects.
 That being said you can reuse a PythonRunner once it's done to run a completely different script with different extracted values.